Domains

 Crit Success: Name 2 friends; they become On Cue.

-On Cue: After this friend succeeds on a safe action roll, they may upgrade this to a Critical Success.
+On Cue: After this friend succeeds on a safe action roll, they may upgrade the outcome to a Critical Success.
 Then On Cue ends.
 On Cue also ends at the start of the next intermission.

 You take a friend aside before the work begins and remind them, in language only the two of you would recognize, exactly who they are when they are at their best.
 They walk in already knowing the line they will land.